asiaaitch/pokemon-pet-checker/README.md

 **HTML5, CSS3, & Javascript:**  Explore a vast collection of 905 Pokemon species and discover which of them would make ideal household pets if they existed in the real world.

+Have you ever wondered what it would be like to have a Pokemon live with you?
+Would JigglyPuff or Pikachu be suitable housepets?
+Well you can find out now!

 This app uses the Poke API to check whether a given Pokemon would be a safe pet for you!